TOD-theses/paper-T-RACE/main.typ

 + Executing $T_B$ in the normal scenario must emit a $approval(v, a, y)$ event at address $t$.
 + Executing $T_B$ in the reverse scenario must emit a $approval(v, a, y)$ event at address $t$.

 The variable $v$ represents the attacker address, $v$ the victim address $x$ the transferred value and $y$ the approved value.
-As previously, we require that the events are not reverted.
+We require that the events are not reverted.

 As shown in @tab:erc20-multiple-withdrawal-example, executions of `transferFrom` and `approve` can be TOD because `approve` simply overwrites the currently approved value with the new approved value.
 While this behaviour is standardized in @noauthor_erc-20_nodate, other methods may also change the approval and emit `Approval` events, e.g. by making a relative increase rather than overwriting.
 To ensure that there is indeed an overwrite, we require that the approval in the normal scenario is equal to the one in the reverse scenario.
 If there was a relative change of the approval, the approved value $y$ would differ.